 - What is the operating expense and labor expense during the grazing season?

-- What are the financial implications of my current heifer-raising strategy?
+- What are the financial implications of my current livestock-raising strategy?

 - How do the financial outcomes of the proposed pasture system compare to my existing strategy?

-Using the compass demonstrates that raising heifers using managed grazing results in savings of 25% to more than 50% per head per day during the grazing season as opposed to confinement.
-Grazing heifers can also result in labor savings of 50% to 75% during grazing season.
+The Compasses demonstrate that raising livestock using managed grazing results in savings of between 25 percent and 50 percent per head per day during the grazing season as opposed to confinement.
+Grazing can also result in labor savings of 50 percent to 75 percent during grazing season

 Explore the Possibilities Without the Risk